Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 # Regen Governance Circle Index

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-- The purpose of the Governace circle is to determine congruent processes and frameworks support the networks values of regeneration.
+The purpose of the Governace circle is thus to determine processes and frameworks to support the networks values of regeneration in a congruent and embodied way.
 - Any choice of governance framework impacts all future decisions of an organisation.
 - In order to serve the networks very broad goals we can determine that any framework implemented needs to include a number of properties; integrity, flexibility, openness, etc.
 -